 Somewhere I have a picture of myself sitting forlornly at the top of one of these shafts, looking down longingly at the potential which at the time I never realized.

 Many years later I returned to these fields and did some digging with an old backhoe but even then I did not find anything much, except one really nice boulder opal which we had set in 9k gold with diamonds.
 My mum in law wore this till the day she died and now my sister in law has it.

 Koroit and Yowah opal fields today

 We had no idea back then of the wealth that lay beneath the ground in these opal fields.
-Some very perceptive and hard working Italians pretty much started the ball rolling along with other Australians and Germans and it wasn’t long before millions of dollars worth of precious opal was taken.
+Some very perceptive and hard-working Italians pretty much started the ball rolling along with other Australians and Germans and it wasn’t long before millions of dollars worth of precious opal were taken.
 Today both these opal fields are alive with action and from all reports are getting more attention than other opal fields in Queensland.